-Dehydration 4 Children to bring water bottles as communicated on program The centre has drinking water accessible to children Regular breaks are provided for children to have water Wear appropriate children can sit in the shade Educators During the day 6 Toileting 4 Children to go in small groups of same gender Educators to account for when children go to and from the toilets Communication procedures and supervision in place Children encouraged to follow proper hand washing procedures Educators & children During the day and transitions 6 Eating/Drinking 4 Children to sit whilst eating Educators are aware of children's dietary and medical needs Wear appropriate children can sit in the shade Educators to role-model appropriate behaviours whilst eating Educators & children During the day, routines 6 Covid-19 Precautions 2 Ensure children can socially distance Ensure appropriate hand washing throughout the day and sanitising items Communication with children, families and educators Educators Throughout the session 5 Risk Benefit The only physical ris caused from making common craft misha cooking, etc the products, such The children will e requisite skills req A rich and profound understanding of commercial and economic skills and values.
+Dehydration 4 Children to bring water bottles as communicated on program The centre has drinking water accessible to children Regular breaks are provided for children to have water Wear appropriate children Educators During the day 6 Toileting 4 can sit in the shade Children to go in small groups of same gender Educators to account for when children go to and from the toilets Communication procedures and supervision in place Children encouraged to follow proper hand washing procedures Educators & children During the day and transitions 6 Eating/Drinking 4 Children to sit whilst eating Educators are aware of children's dietary and medical needs Wear appropriate children can sit in the shade Educators to role-model appropriate behaviours whilst eating Educators & children During the day, routines 6 Covid-19 Precautions 2 Ensure children can socially distance Ensure appropriate hand washing throughout the day and sanitising items Communication with children, families and educators Educators Throughout the session 5 Risk Benefit The only physical ris caused from making common craft misha cooking, etc There may be signifi the products, such aps of cutting, hot g as the The children will e requisite skills requisite skills required to the state of the state A rich and profound understanding of commercial and economic skills and values.
 The children will entertain their innate Entrepreneurial skills learning much of the requisite skills required to be a successful businessman or businesswoman.
 There will also be significant (mock) financial gain for the children.

-envy with the children's businesses and some competitive behaviour may get the better of some children and staff.
-There may also be stark monopolising of businesses whereby the SMB's of other children may be bankrupt.
+competitive behaviou n's businesses and some r may get the better of some children and staff.
+There may also be stark monopolising of businesses whereby the SMB's of other children may of other children may be bankrupt.
 COVID risks as per usual - insufficient hand washing; close communion; adversely-directed breathing and sneezing.

-Plan Prepared by: Person(s) Dylan Hood Date 27 / 5 / 20 Plan Reviewed by: Kerri Wickenden 28/5/20 Communicated to: Rachel Warner & Tiyani Fernando

-Reminder: Monitor the effectiveness of controls and change if necessary.
+Plan Prepared by: Person(s) Dylan Hood Date 27 / 5 / 20 Plan Reviewed by: Kerri Wickenden 28/5/20 Communicated to: communicated to: Rachel Warner & Tiyani Fernando Peminder: N Reminder: Monitor the effectiveness of controls and change if necessary.
 Review the risk assessment if an incident or significant change occurs.

 Risk Assessment Matrix

-How serious could the injury be? the state of the s
+How serious could How likely is it to be that serious the injury be? t serious

-ery Likely Unlikely Very Unlikely
+Very Likely Likely Unlikely Very Unlikely

 Death or permanent injury 1 1 2 3

 Long term illness or injury 1 2 3 4

 Medical attention & several days off 2 3 4 5

 First aid needed 3 4 5 6

-Severity - is how seriously person could be harmed Likelihood - is an estimate of how probable it is for the hazard to cause harm.
+Severity - is how seriously a person could be harmed Likelihood - is an estimate of ho probable it is for the hazard to cause harm.

 Legend

 1 and 2 Extreme risk; deal with the hazard immediately

 3 and 4 Moderate risk; deal with the hazard as soon possible

 5 and 6 Low risk; deal with the hazard when able.